vivekchandrabs/Credit-card-payment-prediction/README.md

 ## Run:

-In a anaconda promt or in the  terminal, navigate to the top-level project directory and run one of the following commands:
+In a anaconda promt or in the  terminal, navigate to the code folder and run one of the following commands:

       jupter notebook "credit card payment prediction-raw-code.ipynb"